Our Future Path! A plan for a better world!

 Open Primaries

-The solution would be to have open primaries where all the candidates would run against each other irrespective of any political party affiliation, and all of us irrespective of any political party affiliation would get to vote.
+The solution would be to have open primaries where all the candidates would run against each other irrespective of any political party affiliation, and all of us would get to vote irrespective of any political party affiliation.
 Having open primaries has two important advantages over partisan primaries.
 It allows all of us to have a say in who the candidates will be for the elected offices and gives us more and better choices in the general election.

 Since all of us would have a vote, we would choose candidates that are more representative of all our positions and values, instead of getting the more extreme candidates that would be elected in partisan primaries.
 We could also have more choices in the general election.
 Even if all the winning candidates in the open primary election turn out to be from the same political party, they would still be more representative of our positions and values.